-Tropical sprue is a condition seen in residents of, or visitors to, tropical areas.
-It impairs the absorption of nutrients from the intestines, causing malabsorption.
+Tropical sprue is a condition that occurs in people who live in or visit tropical areas.
+It impairs nutrients from being absorbed from the intestines.
+This causes malabsorption.

-This disease is caused by inflammation of, and damage to the small intestine due to having too much of certain types of bacteria in the intestines.
+This disease is caused by inflammation of, and damage to the small intestine.
+It comes from having too much of certain types of bacteria in the intestines.

 Risk factors are:

 Treatment begins with plenty of fluids and electrolytes.
 Replacement of folate, iron, vitamin B12, and other nutrients may also be needed.
-Antibiotic therapy with tetracycline or another broad-spectrum antibiotic is given at the beginning of treatment.
+Antibiotic therapy with tetracycline or Bactrim is typically given for 3 to 6 months.

-Oral tetracycline is usually not prescribed for children until after all of their permanent teeth have appeared, because it can permanently discolor teeth that are still forming.
-However, other antibiotics are available.
+In most cases, oral tetracycline is not prescribed for children until after all the permanent teeth have come in.
+This medicine can permanently discolor teeth that are still forming.
+However, other antibiotics can be used.

 The outcome is good with treatment.